4 Wide vs long format

 # Convallaria_majalis_6 <dbl>, Hepatica_nobilis_6 <dbl>, …

-There are different combinations of species in each plot, some of them are present and some not.
-Since we changed the format, all species, even those not occurring in that particular site/plot have to get some values.
-In long format abundance or some other information is not stored for absent species, so they get NAs.
-Therefore, one more step is to fill the empty cells by zeros using values_fill.
-In this case we can do that, because we know that if the species was absent its abundance was exactly 0.
+There are different combinations of species in each plot, with some species present and others absent.
+Since we changed the format, all species, even those not occurring at that particular site or plot, must have some values.
+In long format, abundance or other information is not stored for absent species, so they are assigned NAs.
+Therefore, one additional step is to fill the empty cells with zeros using values_fill.
+In this case, we can do that because we know that if the species were absent, its abundance was exactly 0.

 spe %>%